-The short answer is it depends where your kids are in their two-wheeler riding journey.
-With two-wheeler here, we mean do they have any experience riding a regular pedal bike or a balance bike.
+The short answer is it depends on where your kids are on their two-wheeler riding journey.
+With two-wheelers here, we mean do they have any experience riding a regular pedal bike or a balance bike?
 Many parents believe in the gradual learning of crawl, walk, run, balance bike, bicycle, and then the dirt bike.

 Kids, youth, or children in general who already know how to ride a regular pedal bike (a bicycle) or a balance bike can skip the training wheels – unless their feet do not properly touch the ground when mounted on a small dirt bike.

 For kids who can’t ride a bicycle, you can even start them off with a balance bike.
 Some balance bikes cost the same or even less than the training wheel kit for dirt bikes.
-They are a great starter bike for kids of all ages and comes in different sizes.
+They are great starter bikes for kids of all ages and come in different sizes.
 It teaches them how to balance and steer by leaning when making turns.

 You can also opt for a Harley-Davidson electric balance bike (previously known as StaCyc) at half the cost of a dirt bike.
 This can be a great stepping stone to a dirt bike, but these can go fast.

 Once they are comfortable with the balance bike (or a bicycle), they can graduate to a small 50 cc dirt bike or an electric dirt bike, without any training wheels.
 Parents can even skip teaching them to ride a bicycle.
 But, knowing how to ride a bicycle is helpful.
 Plus, who wants to miss the fun of riding a bicycle?

 Dirt bikes are not like a bicycle that requires a huge effort on the pedals to move the bike.
 Throttles on dirt bikes that control acceleration are much easier to learn compared to pedaling the bicycle.